Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 6. Establish a consistent rhythm

-By using breath coordination to establish a consistent rhythm to your stretching; you can improve relaxation and enhance your overall performance.
+By using breath coordination to establish a consistent rhythm to your stretching, you can improve relaxation and enhance your overall performance.
 Maintaining steady, deep breathing throughout the practice is important.

 7. Apply proper support